openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 also apply an initial machine config for workload partitioning that sets a default CPUSet for the whole CPUSet.
 Effectively this will behave as if workload partitioning is not turned on.
-When a customer wishes to pin the management workloads they will be able to do that via the existing Performance Profile.
+When a customer wishes to pin the management workloads they will be able to do that via the existing Performance Profile API.
 Resizing partition size will not cause any issues after installation.

+In short, the global identifier of `Infrastructure.Status.CPUPartitioning:
+AllNodes/None` will be the authoritative value that sets a cluster for workload partitioning or not.
+If a customer has a cluster setup with `CPUPartitioning:
+None`, applying a PerformanceProfile will not apply workload partitioning.
+With `CPUPartitioning: AllNodes` is the only condition when we will apply workload partitioning with the CPUSet size being driven by a Performance Profile instance.

 With this approach we eliminate the race condition that can occur if we apply the machine config after bootstrap via NTO.
 Since we create a "default" cri-o